20 Sights in Schwerin, Germany (with Map and Images)

 13. Feuerwehr-Museum

-The Schwerin International Fire Brigade Museum is Germany's largest fire service museum.
-It is located in the hall on the television tower in the Neu Zippendorf district of the Mecklenburg-Vorpommersche state capital Schwerin, right on the television tower.
+The International Fire Brigade Museum Schwerin is Germany's largest fire brigade museum.
+It is located in the hall at the television tower in the Neu Zippendorf district of the Mecklenburg-Western Pomerania state capital Schwerin, directly at the television tower.

 Wikipedia: Internationales Feuerwehrmuseum Schwerin (DE), Website